-When the nervous system perceives attack, the limbic system (containing the amygdala) within milliseconds plans to fight, flight, or freeze.
-The nervous system also has a role but we will focus on the brain first.
+When the nervous system perceives the attack, the limbic system (containing the amygdala) within milliseconds plans to fight, flight, or freeze.
+The nervous system also has a role, but we will focus on the brain first.

 The two most important areas of the brain involved in threat are the Amygdala and Hippocampus.
 The thalamus also plays a role in that it keeps track of sensory information.

 The Amygdala part of the brain’s job is to control all emotions including body sensations as well as fight, flight, and freeze response.

 The Hippocampus part of the brain’s job is to record facts and memories, as well as the time and sequence of the event.

 When the nervous system is under threat, some things happen in the body to prepare for an attack, one of these things being hormones, like norepinephrine and cortisol rising in the body, and causing the Amygdala part of our brain to go into threat mode.